edriste/Pokemon-Type-Leaderboard/README.md

 The Attack Score is calculated as follows:

 - Most efficient STAB-move is uneffective: +0
-- Most efficient STAB-move does quarter damage: +0.25
+- Most efficient STAB-move does quarter damage: +1
-- Most efficient STAB-move does half damage: +0.5
+- Most efficient STAB-move does half damage: +2
-- Most efficient STAB-move is neutral: +1
+- Most efficient STAB-move is neutral: +3
-- Most efficient STAB-move does double damage: +2
+- Most efficient STAB-move does double damage: +4
-- Most efficient STAB-move does quadruple damage: +4
+- Most efficient STAB-move does quadruple damage: +5

 Each type is matched up against each of the 171 types and type combinations and the scores are added up.
+The total is then divided by the highest offensive Score on the leaderboard and rounded.

-The calculation of the Defense Score works similarly.
+The calculation of the Defense Score works similarly, but the scores are reversed:

-It is calculated as follows:

-- STAB-moves from type are uneffective: +8
+- STAB-moves from type are uneffective: +5
 - STAB-moves from type do quarter damage: +4
-- STAB-moves from type do half damage: +2
+- STAB-moves from type do half damage: +3
-- STAB-moves from type are neutral: +1
+- STAB-moves from type are neutral: +2
-- STAB-moves from type do double damage: +0.5
+- STAB-moves from type do double damage: +1
-- STAB-moves from type do quadruple damage: +0.25
+- STAB-moves from type do quadruple damage: +0

-Although unnecessary since attacks can only be of a single type, the defense of a type (-combination) is still checked against all 171 matchups.

 ## Next steps